 South Sudan became an independent country in 2011 after a long civil war between the Arab north and the Black African south of Sudan.
 One result of this was that not all tribes fighting against oppression from the Sudanese government ended up with their homelands in South Sudan, hence they are still in conflict and civilians have been forced to flee across borders into Chad, Ethiopia and South Sudan as refugees.

 Who are these refugees?There are over 130,000 Sudanese refugees in Maban county housed in 4 large camps.
 The camp numbers range from 18,000 people/4,000 households to as many as 51,000/12,000 households.
-The refugees are made up of many different Islamic people groups including the Ingessana, Ragarik, Jumjum and sub-tribes of the Berta and the Burun. |
+The refugees are made up of many different Islamic people groups including the Ingessana, Ragarik, Jumjum and sub-tribes of the Berta and the Burun.
+There has, over the past months, been a lot more movement as a result of the humanitarian situation.
+An influx of refugees from Sudan into Upper Nile state has put tremendous strain on local food resources.
+The conflict in Sudan also pushed many refugees who had previously returned to their homeland back into camps again. |

 How does Intec Transformation Project work?